aternosorg/php-rados-ffi/README.md

 Some tasks, especially in read operations, will return data.
 This data can be accessed by calling `getResult()` on the task object after the operation has been completed.

+If the task failed, getResult() may throw an exception.

 ```php
 $object = $ioContext->getObject("object1");
 $object->writeFull("Hello, World");